DenisB7/tic-tac-toe/README.md

 Updates:
 1. For the current move only, now it shows “You are at move #…” instead of a button
-2. Board was rewrote to use two loops to make the squares instead of hardcoding them.
+2. Board was rewrote to use two loops to make the squares instead of hardcoding them
+3. Toggle button added that lets you sort the moves in either ascending or descending order.